andrewdyer/vite-react-app-template/CONTRIBUTING.md

 ## Testing

 Please write tests for any new features or modifications to the project.
+Follow these steps to ensure your tests are effective and consistent:

+- Use `yarn test` to run the tests.
-Run tests using `yarn test` and check coverage using `yarn test:coverage` to ensure all tests pass and that adequate test coverage is maintained before submitting changes.
-You can also use the Vitest UI with `yarn test:ui` for an interactive testing experience.
+- Check coverage using `yarn test:coverage` to ensure all tests pass.

-For consistency and modularity, organize test code into structured sections.
-Start with mocks of dependencies or libraries, followed by helper functions that streamline repetitive logic, such as rendering components or managing state.
-Next, define constants for any mock data or configuration used across tests.
-Finally, structure the main test suite using descriptive describe blocks and focused test cases to capture specific behaviors and outcomes.
-This approach ensures your tests are clear, reusable, and easy to maintain.
+- For an interactive testing experience, use Vitest UI with `yarn test:ui`.

+For consistency and modularity, organize test code into structured sections:

+- Start by mocking dependencies or libraries.
+- Create helper functions to streamline repetitive logic.
+- Define constants for mock data or configurations.
+- Structure the main test suite using `describe` blocks and focused test cases.

+Ensure tests are clear, reusable, and easy to maintain before submitting changes.

 ## Submitting Changes